Simple, Compound and Complex Sentences Worksheets

 The truth is there's nothing really complex about complex sentences.
 In this pdf worksheet, children surprise you by adding a dependent clause to each simple sentence and writing a complex sentence.

 Subordinating conjunctions like "if" and "although" are crucial to writing complex sentences.
-Let the young learners flash their caliber by rewriting these simple sentences as complex sentences.
+Let the young learners of grade 6 flash their caliber by rewriting these simple sentences as complex sentences.

 It's not an uphill task to transform a compound sentence into a complex sentence.
 Simply convert one of the independent clauses into a dependent clause, and that's all.
 Here's more practice.

 The entire euphoria surrounding sentence types is at play in this printable exercise.
-Children read sentences, and taking cue from their learning, decide if these are simple, complex or compound sentences.
+Children in 5th grade, 6th grade, and 7th grade need to read sentences, and taking cue from their learning, decide if these are simple, complex or compound sentences.

 Identifying a sentence based on its clauses is an exquisite art.
 Here, young sentence-masters learn to differentiate between simple, compound, complex and compound-complex sentences.